-Once I finished with paper wireframes I used Adobe Illustrator to create them digitally.
+Once I finished with paper wireframes I created high fidelity wireframes.

 I broke the app down into distinctly designed sections.
 Creating wireframes for each section and sending them off for client approval as they were completed saved time as at no point was the client waiting for an entire app design in one go.

 The main screen has been designed to allow users quick access to primary content.
 Imagery that relates to each section was added to increase the visual appeal of the app and also for user to quickly identify each section.

 The layout of the app was split into three columns:

 Navigation | Text | Images

 Density of text had to be addressed.
 Blocks of text in the middle column where styled differently depending on their subject creating a visual hierarchy between i.e. ‘Objectives’ and ‘Key Objectives’.

 The image section of the app displayed images relevant the content of the mid section, keeping the visuals alive and interactive as the user engaged with the text.